CAMRAS

 Explanation of the live streams of our WebSDR

-The ninth stream is connected to a single turnstile like LOFAR LBA antenna.
+The tenth stream is connected to a single turnstile like LOFAR LBA antenna.
 This antenna is oriented to the zenith.
 Here one can receive meteor scatter reflections of the Belgian Dourbes (BRAMS) beacon, the Belgian Ypres (IRIS) beacon and the RSGB/BAA (GB3MBA) beacon from the UK.

-The tenth stream is connected to the 15m 'radio JOVE' antenna for the decametric radio emissions of the planet Jupiter in conjunction with one of its moons Io.
+The eleventh stream is connected to the 15m 'radio JOVE' antenna for the decametric radio emissions of the planet Jupiter in conjunction with one of its moons Io.
 However most of the time, when the ionosphere is to dense, only terrestrial signals can be heard like the 15m amateur band.
 The antenna is a double dipole phased array beaming South at 4.9m AGL.